FAQ - Frequently Asked Questions

 - The user data is displayed.
 Verify the information, especially the email address, Last Name, First Name, and active flag.
 Update or correct this information if needed.

-- Locate the field “Valid until:” on the right near the middle of the page.
+- Locate the field “Valid until:” in the middle of the page.
 This is the date after which the user will no longer be able to log in to IMDS.
 To extend the validity of the user ID, enter a future date.
 Under normal circumstances we recommend setting the date one year in the future, and reviewing User IDs at least annually.
 Far–future dates are valid, but may pose a security risk.

-- Click the “Save” button near the bottom right.
+- Click the “Save” symbol in the icon bar or in the Menu MDS.
 This will save the changes and return you to the User selection screen displayed in Step 3 above.

 You may now perform updates for any other users, if necessary, or select “Menu” from the menu to return to the initial IMDS display, or select “Log off” from the menu to conclude your IMDS session.